zlagpacan/437_OoO/README.md

     - 8-entry read response queue each for dmem0 and dmem1
     - 8-entry read buffer in memory controller
 - out-of-order responses are possible if an older request needs memory and a younger request does not
-- dbus request queues as opposed to bus request retry if don't get bus pipeline grant
+- implement dbus request queues as opposed to dbus request retry if don't get bus pipeline grant
   - easier on dcache, simply send dbus request and be done
   - need to potentially update requests, but they are already in the dbus request queues in the bus controller
     - block state is tracked and maintained in the dbus request queues by receiving snoop requests to the same cache